 Resource: Relentlessly Helpful Technical Copywriter, John Espirian talks to Chris Marr in the podcast episode ‘Using content marketing to become known for one thing’ and talks about how when he started he was lucky to get 2,000 visitors to his website each year before focusing on content marketing.
 In the last few years, with exactly the same consistency of content production, he has seen his website traffic double year on year to over 100,000 visits per year currently.
 Listen Here

 By sharing helpful content you’ve written, in a non-spammy way, because you are ‘helpful’ rather than ‘selling’ to people, will naturally drive people to want to engage with you and your content.
 Having helpful conversations whilst networking or through social media will encourage people to keep you in mind to look for helpful content from you should they find themselves with a problem you can solve for them.

 Of course, writing and publishing content with SEO (Search Engine Optimisation) practices in place will help visibility and people being able to find the questions that you have answered.

 Grow Your Website – A Summary

 This article set out to answer the question ‘What Does it Mean to ‘Grow Your Website?’
-With a focus on content marketing, you can clearly see the alignment to not only the growth of your business but the growth of you personally as you evolve and change with time, so it makes sense that your website has to grow with you.
+With a focus on content marketing, you can clearly see the alignment to not only the growth of your business but also personal growth as you evolve and change with time, so it makes sense that your website has to grow with you.

 Your website is never a ‘set and forget’.
-It’s ever evolving.
+It is ever-evolving.
 It should be the hub of your content with your ideal audience at the core, delivering transparent helpful content that engages and converts.

 The good news is that you don’t have to do this alone, nor should you.
 Working in partnership with the right people behind you will help you move forward.
 If you want to find out more about content marketing and you are on the same wavelength as me, then I recommend you dip into the resources at The Content Marketing Academy.